microsoft/sqlworkshops/sql2019lab/03_Availability.md

 In this module you will learn about a new capability in SQL Server 2019 to solve problems caused by long running transactions.
 This enhancement to SQL Server 2019 is called Accelerated Database Recovery.

 Accelerated Database Recovery started years ago as a project within Microsoft called Constant Time Recovery (CTR).
-The idea was to enhance the database engine so that the time it took to recovery a database was constant instead of based on the length of the oldest active transaction as recorded in the transaction log.
+The idea was to enhance the database engine so that the time it took to recover a database was constant instead of based on the length of the oldest active transaction as recorded in the transaction log.
 You can read more about the project in this detailed paper at https://www.microsoft.com/en-us/research/publication/constant-time-recovery-in-azure-sql-database.

 <p><b><a name="challenge">The Challenge</a></b></p>